60-second summary

 Is it ever compulsory to take out life cover?

-Life insurance isn’t usually compulsory, but if you’re taking out a mortgage, your provider might insist that you have it to cover your remaining payments if you die while the mortgage is still running.
+Life insurance isn’t compulsory.
+But, although it’s not a legal requirement, if you’re taking out a mortgage, your provider might recommend that you have it to cover your remaining payments in case you die while the mortgage is still running.

 When should I get life insurance?